worm-privacy/shaihulud/README.md

-# 🐉 SHIHULUD 🪱
+# 🐉 SHAI-HULUD 🪱

-Here you will find the instructions to participate in the Shihulud incentivized testnet!
+Here you will find the instructions to participate in the Shai-Hulud incentivized testnet!
 Users who will help us in testing the network may earn community allocations of the future WORM token!

 In order to participate in the testnet you'll need: